The Point of Contact

 Behavior Distance Location Purpose

-That is all good insight, but when do you withdraw, avoid, or engage?
+That is all good insight, but where is the threshold: when do you withdraw, avoid, or engage?
 How do you make the decision?
 If you don’t make it, you are leaving it up to your assailant or to chance.

 If you are hesitant, fearful or unsure – you give up the initiative.
 If you are jumpy you can escalate a situation that could have been nothing at all.